hashicorp/terraform/website/source/docs/providers/postgresql/r/postgresql_role.html.markdown

 ---
 layout: "postgresql"
-page_title: "Postgresql: postgresql_role"
+page_title: "PostgreSQL: postgresql_role"
 sidebar_current: "docs-postgresql-resource-postgresql_role"
 description: |-
-  Creates and manages a database on a Postgresql server.
+  Creates and manages a database on a PostgreSQL server.
 ---

 # postgresql\postgresql_role

-The ``postgresql_role`` resource creates and manages a role on a Postgresql server.
+The ``postgresql_role`` resource creates and manages a role on a PostgreSQL server.